kevinelee/zion-landscaping/README.md

 # zion-landscaping

-A front-end website for landscaping services created by React
+A front-end website for landscaping services created using React and Tailwind

 Technologies Used
 -----